mallockey/Get-DiskDriveUsage/README.md

  - Made return value simply the array of objects so it is not converted to table data.

-<h2>Installing the script</h2>
+## Installing the script
 Install from by typing in the below at an elevated PowerShell window:

 `Install-Script -Name Get-DiskDriveUsage`
+## Usage

-It accepts multiple PC names from the command line.
+The script accepts multiple PC names from the command line.

 ![PC](/images/MultiplePCNames.JPG)